Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 The advantage of using trait objects and Rust’s type system to write code similar to code using duck typing is that we never have to check whether a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it anyway.
 Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

 We need to set `state` to `None` temporarily rather than setting it directly with code like `self.state = self.state.request_review();` to get ownership of the `state` value.
 This ensures `Post` can’t use the old `state` value after we’ve transformed it into a new state.

+One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
+If we add another state between `PendingReview` and `Published`, such as `Scheduled`, we would have to change the code in `PendingReview` to transition to Scheduled instead.

+Another downside is that we’ve duplicated some logic.

+## Chapter18 Patterns and Matching

+Rust compares the expression against the pattern and assigns any names it finds.
+So in the `let x = 5;` example, `x` is a pattern that means “bind what matches here to the variable `x`.”
+Because the name `x` is the whole pattern, this pattern effectively means “bind everything to the variable `x`, whatever the value is.

+*refutable* and *irrefutable*

+- Patterns that will match for any possible value passed are *irrefutable*
+- Patterns that can fail to match for some possible value are refutable.

+Function parameters, let statements, and for loops can only accept irrefutable patterns, because the program cannot do anything meaningful when values don’t match.
+The if let and while let expressions accept refutable and irrefutable patterns, but the compiler warns against irrefutable patterns because by definition they’re intended to handle possible failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.